 Saroeun’s amazing story doesn’t end there!
 While she was still in the training program, Saroeun met another Mith Samlanh student who was studying to be a mechanic.
 They married six years ago and now have a four-year-old son!

 Saroeun’s story is one of the most amazing one at Friends!
-And you can make more of these stories > Empower young people like Saroeun!
+You can make more of these stories > Empower young people like Saroeun!